amongil/personalsite-hugo/content/about.md

 In 2015 I moved to Ireland, where I had the pleasure of getting to know a unique, beautiful culture and country.
 At the same time, I learned tons about Data Storage working among the best at that.

-I am currently living in Munich, working as a Cloud Systems Engineer using Python, AWS, various automation tools and Agile Methodologies to build Distributed Applications in the Cloud and do that thing called *DevOps*.
+I am currently living in Munich, working as a Cloud Systems Engineer.
+Here I design and implement resilient, highly available distributed systems in AWS, serverless platforms, and also code orchestrating scripts and tools in Python and Go.